Lavine12/Bash/blacklist_monitor/README.md

 The sidebar includes a **Logs** page that streams recent application output.
 This allows you to watch requests in real time without accessing the console.
+You can configure how many recent entries are kept using the *History size* setting.

 Example output: